 - Decide which activities are a priority in the context of the organisations goals and values – a possible action plan framework appears below.

 SWOT analysis tips

 Some useful tips for carrying out a SWOT analysis include:

 - DO get other people involved to gain multiple perspectives.

 - DO exploit any expertise and resources that are already available within the organisation.

-- DO use SWOT analysis in conjunction with other techniques, such as PESTLE analysis, PRIMO-F analysis, Porter's five forces (see Useful contacts and Further reading), competitor analysis or scenario planning etc. Go to our PESTLE analysis factsheet.
+- DO use SWOT analysis in conjunction with other techniques, such as PESTLE analysis, PRIMO-F analysis, Porter's five forces, competitor analysis or scenario planning etc.

 - DO incorporate your analysis within an ongoing process for monitoring changes in the business environment.